 As Dr. Leverenz noted, the problem with sideline assessment tools in current use, such as the Standardized Assessment of Concussion (SAC) and the Sports Concussion Assessment Tool 2 (SCAT2), is that they test verbal memory, not the visual memory that he and the Purdue researchers found impaired in the functionally, but not clinically impaired, players who experienced at least short-term neurologic trauma from repeated, sub-concussive hits to the head.

-One way to increase the chances of detection is to install sensors in players' helmets or mouth guards to alert sideline personnel to head impact exposure, either from a single, forceful hit, or from less forceful but repetitive blows, that has the potential to result in brain injury, which helps to identify athletes who should be removed for evaluation on the sports sideline and, if found to have a suspected brain injury, referred for further evaluation and banned from a return to play.6
+One way to increase the chances of detection may be to equip players with impact sensors to alert sideline personnel to head impact exposure, either from a single, forceful hit, or from less forceful but repetitive blows, that has the potential to result in brain injury, which could help medical staff identify athletes who should be removed for evaluation on the sports sideline and, if found to have a suspected brain injury, referred for further evaluation and banned from a return to play.

 But better detection does nothing to prevent such brain trauma, or at least reduce the risk, in the first place.
 No matter how good the technology, no matter how good we get at identifying suspected concussions, the essential problem remains: the hits themselves.

-As a result, experts say, the focus must be on reducing the risk of concussions and sub-concussive brain trauma by reducing exposure to concussive and sub-concussive hits that athletes sustain during contact and collision sports.
+As a result, some experts are urging that the focus be on reducing the risk of concussions and sub-concussive brain trauma by reducing exposure to concussive and sub-concussive hits that athletes sustain during contact and collision sports.